-Moreover, the NASD noted in its rule filing concerning the proposed eligibility and punitive damages rules that the NASD would amend Rule 3110(f) to require disclosure of the limitations contained in those rules.
+Moreover, the NASD noted in its rule filings concerning the proposed eligibility (SR-NASD-97-44) and punitive damages rules (SR-NASD-97-47) that the NASD would amend Rule 3110(f) to require disclosure of the limitations contained in those rules.
 This rule filing amends Rule 3110(f) to provide disclosure of the proposed eligibility rules.
-Simultaneous with this filing, the NASD will file an amendment to the punitive damages rule filing to include proposed amendments to Rule 3110(f) relating to punitive damages.
+Simultaneous with this filing, the NASD filed an amendment to the punitive damages rule filing to include proposed amendments to Rule 3110(f) relating to punitive damages.